-For this work-in-progress, the form of paper life-size robes from a variety of cultures are used as a symbol of personal protection and the external forces and interior fragilities that shape each individual.
+For this body of work the form of paper life-size garments from a variety of cultures are used as a symbol of personal protection and the external forces and interior fragilities that shape each individual.
 Poet Ginny Hoyle and I hope to complete the work in the next six months and find an appropriate venue to showcase the work.
 To read some of the poetry, select this link.

 The Other, 2018

 36h x 57w x 9 deep.
 Paper, silk, linen thread, book board.Form based on Karakalpakstan* cloak worn by women.
 The myth of racial identity.
 Outrage over the use of racial epithets and racial coding to intimidate, instill fear, create division and repress people of color. * The Karakalpaks (who call themselves Qoraqolpoqlar) are a people of Central Asia.
 They lived within the Uzbek Soviet Socialist Republic of the Soviet Union until it was dissolved in 1991.
 Today their territory is within independent Uzbekistan.